mikolaszko/cross/README.md

 ### Android
 Android requires either a device or an emulator (for linux you might need to switch to software acceleration)

-When running in the Android Studio you basically can coldboot emulator you have chosen that works with the NDK (for rust) and target SDK
+1. When running in the Android Studio you basically can coldboot emulator you have chosen that works with the NDK (for rust) and target SDK and the ```cargo apk run -p cross --lib``` command

-For emulator we basically have to:
+2. Pure CLI setup:

 ```
 avdmanager list # this will output the availables avds

 ./emulator -avd <avd> -netdelay none -netspeed full

 ```
 One-time setup:
 ```
 cargo install \